Digital Authority Building

 - Initial backlinks and citations appear

-- Content begins ranking in AI-powered search results
+- Content starts showing up in AI-powered search results

-- Media Outreach: Position yourself as expert source for journalists
+- Position yourself as a source for journalists

-During this phase, authority compounds noticeably.
+This is where authority starts compounding noticeably.
 Rankings improve across hundreds of keywords.
-Citations increase.
+Citations multiply.
 Market recognition grows.

 Established authority creates self-reinforcing cycles:

-- New content ranks faster because domain authority is established
+- New content ranks faster because the domain is already trusted

-- Prospects seek you out rather than discovering you through search
+- Prospects seek you out instead of you finding them

 - Media and industry sources reference you automatically